CHEMICAL ADMIXTURES FOR CONCRETE

 2. Complete manufacturer's recommendation for usage

 3. A copy of Level 1 product test report for the submitted admixture from the National Transportation Product Evaluation Program (NTPEP).
-The test result reported will be evaluated for compliance with appropriate AASHTO specification
+The test result reported will be evaluated for compliance with appropriate AASHTO specification.
+The NTPEP report is not required for admixtures for prestressed and precast concrete listed in Appendix F.

 4. A current Materials Safety Data Sheet (MSDS)